oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 6. Set the **Start Month** and **End Month** fields to the first and last day of the current month respectively, and click **Compute**.
 Make note of the number of audit records collected by Oracle Data Safe.

-7. If for some reason the number of audit records is equal to zero, run the [**load-data-safe-sample-data_admin.sql**](https://objectstorage.us-ashburn-1.oraclecloud.com/p/AUKfPIGuTde04z4OnuaZN2EP0LxNl4hJWI2jZiTw23aWzSoa2_Byvs8OGPw20-dt/n/c4u04/b/livelabsfiles/o/security-library/load-data-safe-sample-data_admin.sql) SQL script to load sample data into your database.
+7. If for some reason the number of audit records is equal to zero, run the [**load-data-safe-sample-data_admin.sql**](https://objectstorage.us-ashburn-1.oraclecloud.com/p/AUKfPIGuTde04z4OnuaZN2EP0LxNl4hJWI2jZiTw23aWzSoa2_Byvs8OGPw20-dt/n/c4u04/b/livelabsfiles/o/security-library/load-data-safe-sample-data_admin.sql) SQL script in Database Actions to load sample data into your database.
 This script generates auditable database activity for the `ADMIN` user.
-Then, repeat steps 5 and 6 and view the amount of collected audit data.
+Then, repeat steps 5 and 6 to view the amount of collected audit data.

 ## Task 4: Create SSH keys in Cloud Shell

-Create an SSH key pair that you can use to connect to your compute instance.
+In Cloud Shell, create an SSH key pair that you can use to connect to your compute instance.
 The standard name is `cloudshellkey`.

-1. Open Cloud Shell.
+1. On the toolbar in Oracle Cloud Infrastructure, click **Developer tools**, and then select **Cloud Shell**.
 When you first open Cloud Shell, you are in your home directory; for example, `/home/jody_glove`.

 2. (Optional) Reset your Cloud Shell environment.
 The following command erases all the data in your `$HOME` directory on your Cloud Shell machine and resets the `$HOME/.bashrc`, `$HOME/.bash_profile`, `$HOME/.bash_logout`, and `$HOME/.emacs` files back to their default values.
 Enter **y** at the prompt to confirm.